-> The Accessibility project will work with farmers and other land managers to identify opportunities for Environmental Land Management scheme to increase public access, health and wellbeing where it is most needed.
+The Accessibility project will continue to work with farmers and other land managers to identify opportunities for Environmental Land Management scheme to increase public access, health and wellbeing where it is most needed.

-Who should I contact if I want to be involved?
+Who should I contact if I want to know more or be involved?